Robert Wayne Danielson

-Robert Wayne Danielson Jr. (August 25, 1946 – September 7, 1995) was an American serial killer who murdered at least six people during an eleven month killing spree in three states between 1981 and 1982, following his parole for murdering an acquaintance in 1970.
-Convicted and sentenced to death by the state of California, where two of his murders occurred, Danielson killed himself while awaiting execution at San Quentin State Prison in September 1995.
+Robert Wayne Danielson, Jr. (August 25, 1946 – September 7, 1995) was an American serial killer who robbed and murdered six people in the Western United States between December 1981 and November 1982, particularly at camp sites or secluded park areas.
+At the time, Danielson was on parole for a 1970 manslaughter conviction.
+In 1995, nine years after being sentenced to death in California, where two of his murders occurred, he killed himself while incarcerated at San Quentin State Prison.

 Early life

 Danielson was born on August 25, 1946, in Iowa.
 Although little was initially reported about his childhood, it was later revealed that Danielson had experienced depression and drug use.
 He also later underwent a religious conversion in prison.

 Murders

 On June 23, 1970, Danielson got into an argument with 21-year-old Thomas Elroy Davis after a roadside encounter near Marcola, Oregon.
 After some time, Danielson brandished a gun and fatally shot Davis.
 He was charged with first-degree murder not long after, but after an initial mistrial, which resulted from the prosecution presenting improper evidence, that charge was dismissed.
-Instead, in November 1970, Danielson pleaded guilty to voluntary manslaughter and several other charges, although persisted that he shot Davis only because Davis pulled a gun on him first.
-Danielson received a sentence of 25 years in prison.
+Instead, in November 1970, Danielson pleaded guilty to voluntary manslaughter and several other charges, although persisted that he only shot Davis in self defense.
+Nonetheless, he received a sentence of 25 years in prison.

-In 1981, after serving eleven years of his sentence at Oregon State Penitentiary, Danielson was granted parole, and was released from prison.

-On December 9, 1981, weeks after his release, Danielson confronted 60-year-old Harold and 55-year-old Betty Pratt at a desert campsite in Arizona.
+In 1981, after serving eleven years of his sentence at Oregon State Penitentiary, Danielson was granted parole, and released from prison in November.
+On December 9, Danielson confronted 60-year-old Harold and 55-year-old Betty Pratt at a desert campsite in Arizona.
 He bound their hands with a rope, and shot both in the head, execution style, and later stole their pickup truck.
 The next day, their bodies were discovered, and their truck was found abandoned in Yuma.
 In the subsequent investigation, investigators put out a reward of $5,000 for information.

 In the following months, Danielson, who was residing in Springfield, Oregon, became acquainted with 14-year-old Lenora Hart Johnson and the two sparked a relationship, with Johnson herself later stating it was "like a common-law marriage".
-On June 25, 1982, Danielson and Johnson bound 62-year-old Arthur Gray at a park in Eugene, Oregon, and Danielson shot him in the back of the head.
+On June 21, 1982, Danielson and Johnson attacked 62-year-old Arthur E. Gray at a park in Eugene.
+Gray, who had left his home earlier that day to go fishing, was bound by Danielson who proceeded to shoot him once in the back of the head.
+His body was found on June 25 by members of a youth group.

 In July, Danielson, accompanied by Johnson, stumbled into 69-year-old Benjamin and 62-year-old Edith Shaffer at a park in Manchester, California.
-Johnson bound the Shaffer's hands with twine, and Danielson proceeded to demand she walk their dog away from the scene.
+Johnson bound the Shaffers' hands with twine, and Danielson proceeded to demand she walk their dog away from the scene.
 When she was a far enough distance away, Danielson shot the couple to death.
 In November, Danielson murdered 38-year-old Ernest Corral in a similar fashion in Apache Junction, Arizona.